Troyanovsky/vibe-coding-guide/en/Lesson_10_Pro_Tips.md

 ## The "Slot Machine" Approach

 Let's talk about a completely different philosophy that some teams use when they have unlimited access to AI agents.
 It's controversial, but worth understanding.
+[Ref 1](https://monadical.com/posts/vibe-code-how-to-stay-in-control.html) [Ref 2](https://www-cdn.anthropic.com/58284b19e702b49db9302d5b6f135ad8871e7658.pdf)

 The traditional approach is: AI generates code → you debug and fix issues → you refine and improve → you commit when it works.